rali-udem/arpi_eccc/README.md

 * produce a NLG system (here, a dummy is provided)
 * evaluate your performance.

+Use `starter.py` to check this out.
+Additional utilities are in the `arpi_eccc` package, including the evaluation function, based on BLEU.

 More resources in [this document](https://docs.google.com/document/d/1pWlu6HgMO8CztO_x4OpW7X2ItaWxJi5I2hMgCg4QbyM/edit#).

 Guy Lapalme